-1.2.2.6 Existing Water Management Programs
+1.2.2.51.2.2.6 Existing Water Management Programs

-The subsections below contain descriptions of the Integrated Regional Water Management Plan, Agricultural Water Management Plans, and Urban Water Management Plans that apply to the Merced Subbasin.
+The subsections below contain descriptions of the Integrated Regional Water Management Plan, Agricultural Water Management Plan, and Urban Water Management Plans that apply to the Merced Subbasin.

-1.2.2.6.1 Integrated Regional Water Management Plan
+1.2.2.5.1 1.2.2.6.1 Integrated Regional Water Management Plan

-The Merced Integrated Regional Water Management Plan (Merced IRWMP) is a collaborative regional planning document that was published in August 2013.
+The Merced Integrated Regional Water Management Plan (Merced IRWMP) is a collaborative regional planning document that was published in August 2013 and later updated in 2018.
 The IRWMP covers a geographic region that includes the entirety of the Merced Subbasin, and also portions of the Turlock Subbasin to the north and Chowchilla Subbasin to the south.
 The IRWMP boundaries are generally defined by the eastern boundary of the Merced and Turlock Groundwater Subbasins to the east, the San Joaquin River to the west, the northern boundary of the Dry Creek watershed to the north, and the Chowchilla River to the south.
-Low-Iying areas north of the Merced River between the river's confluences with Dry Creek and the San Joaquin River are also included (RMC Water and Environment, 2013a).
+Low-lying areas north of the Merced River between the river's confluences with Dry Creek and the San Joaquin River are also included (Woodard & Curran, 2019)\(RMC Water and Environment, 2013a).

-The following 2013 IRWMP objectives related to groundwater use would potentially influence implementation of the GSP:
+The following 20183 IRWMP objectives related to groundwater use would potentially influence implementation of the GSP:

-- Manage flood flows for public safety, water supply, recharge, and natural resource management - Meet demands for all uses, including agriculture, urban, and environmental resource needs - Correct groundwater overdraft conditions - Protect and improve water quality for all beneficial uses, consistent with the Basin Plan
+- Correct groundwater overdraft conditions - Manage flood flows and stormwater runoff (including those caused by climate change) for public safety, water supply, recharge, and natural resource management - Meet demands for all uses, including agriculture, urban, and environmental resource needs - Correct groundwater overdraft conditions - Protect and improve water quality for all beneficial uses, consistent with the Basin Plan - Address water-related needs of disadvantaged communities (DACs)

-The 2013 IRWMP provides valuable resources related to potential concepts, projects, and monitoring strategies that are leveraged in this Merced GSP.
+The 20138 IRWMP provides valuable resources related to potential concepts, projects, and monitoring strategies that are leveraged in this Merced GSP.
 See Figure 1-10 for a map of the Merced IRWM Region.
 An update to the 2013 Plan is currently underway.